inrazhtet/ArlingtonProbabilisticLinkage/README.md

 #### Deliverables

-1. We have a symposium poster that outlined our approach with some initial results of one dataset.
-(Attached in this repository)
+1. In this repository, we have a symposium poster that outlined our approach with some initial results of one dataset.
-2. We have an intermediate results report that details the results of all three datasets that we applied the linkage method to.
-(Attached in this repository)
+2. In this repository, we have an intermediate results report that details the results of all three datasets that we applied the linkage method to.
+This report was presented to the stakeholders of the department along with the poster at the final presentation day.
-3. We have the results of a first cut of joining all three **previously unlinkable** datasets.
+3. Additionally, we also have the results of a first cut of joining all three **previously unlinkable** datasets.
 (The results are under intermediate results report as well.)

 ##### Result highlights

-Out of three datasets, for the first objective we reduce the number of duplications upon their existing method by
+Out of three datasets, for the first objective we reduced the number of duplications over their existing method by

 1. 0.3% for the first dataset
 2. 32% for the second dataset